eclipse-researchlabs/brain-iot-tutorials/README.md

 To show full source files in the tutorials, they could each be copied to `_includes`, but then risk becoming out-of-date if the source is updated.

-It's better to reference them directly in their git repository, by adding a git submodule:
+This is why it's better to reference them directly in their git repository, by adding a git submodule.
+If you want to reference code from another repository then add a submodule like this:

 ```
-git submodule add../fabric-systems.git _includes/fabric-systems
+git submodule add https://github.com/eclipseresearchlabs/<repo-name>.git _includes/<repo-name>
 ```

+where `repo-name` is the name of the repository

-The full content of the `fabric-systems` git repository will then be available in `_includes/fabric-systems`.
+The full content of the git repository will then be available in `_includes/<repo-name>`.

-## Run Locally
+## Run and View the Tutorials Locally

 To Install Jekyll, you need the ruby gem command: